-Every person, from birth to death, generates personal data, i.e. information that relates to that person and allows him or her to be identified.
-This is the basic element of our privacy.
+Every person, from birth to death, generates personal data, i.e. information that relates to that person and allows them to be identified.
+This is the basic element of privacy.

-With the entry into force of the General Data Protection Regulation on 25 May 2018, the definition adopted is: “any information relating to an identified or identifiable natural person“.
+With the entry into force of the General Data Protection Regulation on 25 May 2018, the definition used is: “any information relating to an identified or identifiable natural person“.

-Personal data can consist of “any information“, as soon as it is materialized, whatever the medium, the origin, the transmission channel, physical or digital.
+Personal data consists of “any information“, as soon as it is materialized, regardless of its media, origin, or channel of transmission – physical or digital.

-When we carry out administrative procedures, buy goods, subscribe to a service, communicate by e-mail or on a forum, use a mobile application or the digital tools of our company, we generate personal data.
+Whenever we buy goods, subscribe to a service, communicate by e-mail or on a forum, use a mobile app or the digital tools of the company we work for, or carry out administrative formalities, we generate personal data.

-To qualify as personal data, the information in question must therefore concern a natural person – as opposed to legal persons (companies, corporations, etc.).
+To qualify as personal data, the information in question must concern a natural person – as opposed to a legal person (corporation, administration, etc.).

-- those which allow a natural person to be identified directly (surname, first name)
+those which allow a natural person to be identified directly (last name, first name)

-- those which allow a natural person to be identified indirectly (telephone number, number plate, social security number, postal or email address, voice, images, etc.)
+those which allow a natural person to be identified indirectly (telephone number, vehicle license plate, social security number, postal or email address, voice, images, etc.)

-Thus the term personal data can include a wide range of information, from a CRM database to a simple website cookie.
+The term “personal data” therefore covers a wide range of information, from a CRM database to a website cookie.

 Personal data processing